-For all the reasons discussed, despite the increased revenue limit authority provided in the state budget, many districts will face difficult choices as they build their operating budgets over the next two years.
+For all of the reasons discussed, despite the increased revenue limit authority provided in the state budget, many districts will face difficult choices as they build their operating budgets over the next two years.

-Without additional resources, districts will have to consider cutting costs in an any number of undesirable ways, such as:

-- increase class sizes - leave educator vacancies open - delay plans to compensate staff competitively (and risk adding to the shortages they already are shouldering) - cut valuable avenues for keeping students engaged in school like the arts and athletics - discontinue specialty and difficultto-staff programming like career and technical education and Advanced Placement - continue to defer critical maintenance needs - close school buildings
+Without additional resources, districts will have to consider cutting costs in an any number of undesirable ways - increase class sizes, leave educator vacancies open, delay plans to compensate staff competitively (and risk adding to the shortages they already are shouldering), cut valuable avenues for keeping students engaged in school like the arts and athletics, discontinue specialty and difficult-to-staff programming like CTE and AP courses, continue to defer critical maintenance needs, close school buildings, or other measures.

 Instead of or in combination with cost-cutting measures, some school districts may also face the need to operate at a deficit using fund balance, at least temporarily.
-Finally, some districts will decide the best course of action is to expend the time, resources and political capital to ask voters for more revenue limit authority through an operating referendum.
-Unfortunately, the districts with the greatest need of passing a referendum are not necessarily those whose communities are likely to pass one.
+Finally, depending on a number of factors that are not necessarily aligned with student need or district costs, some districts will decide the best course of action is to expend the time, resources, and political capital to ask voters for more revenue limit authority through an operating referendum.

-Although each of those choices could help stabilize a district's budget, they have the potential to impose real but difficult-to-quantify costs on students and school communities in terms of educational quality, academic outcomes, organizational culture, operational efficiencies and even trust in the school district.
+Although each of those choices could help stabilize a district's budget, they have the potential to impose real, but difficult-to-quantify costs on students and school communities in terms of educational quality, academic outcomes, organizational culture, operational efficiencies, and even trust in the school district.

-The three Cs: Communication, communication. communication
+The three Cs: Communication, communication, communication

-Considering all of this complexity, it will fall to school boards and district administrative leaders to provide careful, continuing and consistent communication with all stakeholders about the impact of the 2023-25 state budget on local school resources.
+In light of all of this complexity, it will fall to school boards and district administrative leaders to provide careful, continuing, and consistent communication with all stakeholders about the impact of the 2023-25 state budget on local school resources.

-The public likely will have an overly optimistic understanding of those impacts based on local media coverage, which largely overemphasized the significance of the revenue limit increases and over-simplified the potential impact of Governor Evers' partial veto extending the \$325 revenue limit adjustment for 400 years.
+The general public likely will have an overly optimistic understanding of those impacts based on local media coverage, which largely overemphasized the significance of the revenue limit increases and over-simplified the potential impact of Governor Evers' partial veto extending the \$325 revenue limit adjustment for 400 years.

-We will not know the full impact of the first year of the budget's new provisions until October 15th when DPI publishes information on the factors that drive aid, school levies and revenue limits for the 2023-24 school year.
+We will not know the full impact of the first year of the budget's new provisions until October 15th when DPI publishes information on the factors that drive aid, school levies, and revenue limits for the 2023-24 school year.
 Before and after that time, school districts will want to engage in transparent conversations about why and how the district may be projecting such significant needs and deficits despite some of the positive aspects of the state budget, the nature of the budgetary challenges an operating referendum would be expected to address, and the hard fact that a nonrecurring referendum, by its nature, is a temporary fix that builds a future fiscal cliff into the district's budget once the referendum period ends.